How to Connect Xbox Controller to Surface with Xbox Wireless Support

 To do so:

-1. Open the Settings app on your PC or you can use the “Win + I” shortcut key.
+1. Open the Settings app on your PC or use the “Win + I” shortcut key.

 Settings - Bluetooth & devices